brevzin/cpp_proposals/3560_reflection_error_handling/reflection-error-handling.md

 # Recoverable or Unrecoverable

-We went through the proposed API in [@P2996R8] and we think that all of the library functions should be recoverable — that is failing to meet the requirements of the function should be an exception rather than constant evaluation failure.
-All of them except for two:
+We went through the proposed API in [@P2996R8] and we think that all of the library functions should be recoverable — that is failing to meet the requirements of the function should be an exception rather than constant evaluation failure — with a single exception, `std::meta::define_aggregate`.

-* `std::meta::data_member_spec`
+`define_aggregate` isn't likely to be used from a context from which recovery is meaningful, and even if it were, for meaningful recovery we would have to guarantee that the partial effects of a failure have been rolled back (as a definition containing some of the members may already have been produced at the point where the error is detected.)
-* `std::meta::define_aggregate`
+We don't believe that imposing this requirement is warranted or worth the cost.

-These are exceedingly unlikely to be used in a context in which recovering is meaningful, and we think it makes the most sense for those to remain hard errors.
-But many of the rest are more generic or straightforwardly fallible, so the ability to recover from them is desirable.
+The rest of the library functions are straightforwardly fallible, so the ability to recover from them is desirable.

 # Proposed Wording